Guide written by:

 Regular maintenance: water quality

 - The water quality of your hot tub water should be checked and tested weekly using a pH tester.
 Ideally, the pH level should be between 7 and 7.4.
 If the level is not on target, it needs to be adjusted with either a pH increaser or reducer product.
 Total alkalinity (TA) and calcium hardness (CH) must also be checked.
-Ideal TA: 90 to 150 ppm; TH between 100 and 200 ppm.
+The ideal TA is 90 to 150 ppm; TH should be between 100 and 200 ppm.

-- To disinfect your hot tub by shocking it, use active oxygen or bromine.
+- To sterilise your hot tub via a shock treatment, use active oxygen or bromine.
 Chlorine, which loses some of its inherent properties at high temperatures, is also recommended.

 - Add a descaler every time you refill the hot tub, unless you live in an area with soft water.